Jazqa/kwin-quarter-tiling/README.md

 - Tiles windows
 - Maintains the tiled layout when windows are interacted with
 - Automatically creates and moves between virtual desktops
-- Provides keybindings for moving the windows inside the layouts
+- Provides keybindings for moving and resizing the windows inside the layouts

 ## Screenshots